No To Privatization Without Economic Enfranchisement

 We have previously stated that privatization will not solve Barbados’ economic problems.
 We base our position on the current state of the economy and its inability to function at the maximum level.
 Selling off state assets will only make the situation more volatile and consequently lead to more unemployment and economically empower the more dominant corporate class

 While we are aware that state agencies are often used to give party supporters jobs and other goodies, we really cannot blame the recipient party supporters for the actions of opportunistic politicians.
-Private investors will certainly not dish out such patronage but their will seek to make high the highest profits from their investments.
+Private investors will certainly not dish out such patronage but they will seek to make high the highest profits from their investments.
 In other words failing enterprises do not usually attract the highest offers and we are afraid that disposing state enterprises that are now run down and functioning very poorly , will not attract their real potential value.
-The very first tragedy of private ownership will be termination of as many workers as possible.
+The very first tragedy of private ownership will be the termination of as many workers as possible.

 Government will find itself scrambling or unable to offer the displaced workers any substantial “parting packages” and then the National Insurance will be under more pressure to distribute and pay unemployment benefits.
 While we are not totally against private sector involvement of state agencies, we are not convinced that the private sector in Barbados has demonstrated that it is any better equipped to reform or innovate the changes needed in the fast moving new world economy.